ibm-cloud-docs/Cloudant/guides/iam.md

 Now, we discuss how to use {{site.data.keyword.cloudant_short_notm}} with service instances through IAM authentication.
-It uses the details from the Service Credentials JSON example previously mentioned.
+It uses the details from the Service Credentials JSON example shown previously.

 {{site.data.keyword.cloud_notm}} IAM requires that an IAM API key is exchanged for a time-limited access token before you make a request to a resource or service.
 The access token is then included in the `Authorization` HTTP header to the service.
 When the access token expires, the consuming application must handle getting a new one from the IAM token service.
 For more information, see [Getting an {{site.data.keyword.cloud_notm}} IAM token by using an API key](https://cloud.ibm.com/docs/iam/apikey_iamtoken.html#iamtoken_from_apikey){: new_window}{: external} documentation for more details.